avazque008/yakety/README.md

 ## Usage

- As an web application Yakety must be used through a web browser and visiting [Applicatio URL] .
+ As an web application Yakety must be used through a web browser and visiting [Application URL Goes Here!] .

 ## License